Dinesh Tewatia, PhD

-Zacariah Labby, PhD
+Zacariah Labby, PhD, DABR, FAAPM

 I am an associate professor and director of Clinical Physics in the Department of Human Oncology.
 As a medical physicist in radiation therapy, my role is to ensure the safe, effective and accurate delivery of radiation to our patients as well as the protection of the general public from our treatment activities.
 I am the lead physicist for our stereotactic radiosurgery (SRS) program.
 Through these efforts, I spend most of my time clinically working with patients requiring treatment for primary or metastatic intracranial disease, ensuring the most accurate treatments possible.
 SRS treatments include the smallest and highest dose-per-fraction treatments delivered anywhere in radiation therapy, so my focus is on highly conformal delivery and planning techniques.